Fredrikstad FK: History

+After their relegation from the Eliteserien in 2012, Fredrikstad spent time in the Obos-Ligaen (2012-2017, 2021-2023) and PostNord-ligaen (2018-2020) before earning promotion back to the Eliteserien in 2024 under new manager Mikkjal Thomassen.

 Colours and badge

 In the early years of the club, Fredrikstad changed attire quite frequently.
 The first kit, for example, consisted of blue and white striped shirts and black shorts, but was changed after only two years, to white shirts and blue shorts.
 In 1910, a green and white kit was adopted ahead of the club's first semifinal in the Norwegian Cup.

 The seventh and final iteration of Fredrikstad's kit was introduced after a match between Norway and Poland at Fredrikstad stadion, on 7 October 1926.
-Fredrikstad wanted to use the colours of the Polish national team and a letter was sent to the Polish Football Association asking for permission to use the Polish colours.
-Fredrikstad received the following answer:
+Fredrikstad would request of the Polish Football Association that they use the Polish national colors for the Polish national team:

-The Polish association gave their kit to the club and on 17 March 1927, it was officially decided that this should be the colours of Fredrikstad.
-Since then the kit has changed little in appearance apart from the socks, which went from being red and white to purely white in 1997.
+The club received from the Polish association the new kit on 17 March 1927, when it became the official colors of Fredrikstad.
+The kit has since changed little in appearance apart from the socks, which went from being red and white to purely white in 1997.

-FFK's badge, a streamer with a football and the initials F.F. (the original abbreviation for Fredrikstad Fotballklubb was F.F.), has remained virtually unchanged since its introduction in 1909.
-The streamer was initially green and white, but once Fredrikstad adopted their current white and red kit, the colours of the streamer changed as well.
+FFK's badge, a green and white streamer with a football and the initials F.F. (the original abbreviation for Fredrikstad Fotballklubb was F.F.), has remained virtually unchanged since its introduction in 1909.
+When the Fredrikstad kit changed to white and red, the colours of the streamer changed as well.
+It is unrelated to the flag of Greenland, which has a similar design and colour scheme but was not adopted until 1985.

 Stadium

-The old Fredrikstad stadion was inaugurated in 1914 and was the first stadium in Norway with flood lighting.
+The old Fredrikstad stadion was inaugurated in 1914 and was the first stadium in Norway with floodlighting.
 FFK's record attendance was set in 1956 against Larvik Turn.
-15,534 spectators showed up for this quarter final match of the Norwegian Cup.
+15,534 spectators showed up for this quarter-final match of the Norwegian Cup.
 The stadium's last renovation occurred ahead of the 2004 season, putting the capacity at around 10,500.

-A new home ground was built for the 2007 season at Fredrikstad Mekaniske Verksted (colloquially known as "Værste"), an old shipyard in the centre of Fredrikstad.
+A new home ground was built for the 2007 season at Fredrikstad Mekaniske Verksted (colloquially known as "Værste"), an old shipyard in the center of Fredrikstad.
 This was once the largest shipyard in Scandinavia, and the architecture of the stadium is such that two of the now defunct mechanical workshops, dating from as far back as 1870, are converted into stands at the sides.
 In addition, two separate stands are built at the ends of the pitch.
-The new stadium (with the same name, Fredrikstad stadion) have an all-seater capacity of 12,550.
+The new stadium (with the same name, Fredrikstad stadion) has an all-seater capacity of 12,550.